oaerobert/Python-for-Finance/S&P 500/README.md

 The purpose of this is to assess the rolling volatilities of the Standard and Poors 500 index.
 This will help to demonstrate periods of market uncertainty.

 ### Repository Structure
-- `data`: Contains the dataset that I've used to make this happen
+- `data`: Contains the dataset that I've used to make this happen.

 - `scripts`: Python scripts for the analysis (`S&P500.py`)

 - `notebooks`: Interactive Jupyter Notebook that showcases the analysis of the S&P 500

 - `README.md`: Project description and usage (you're reading it write now! :) )

-### Want to see how this works in real time?
+#### Want to see how this works in real time?
 Try installing this into PyCharm/equivalent for yourself! 😍